helenahartmann/awesome-PhD/README.md

 - [AUTODRAW](https://www.autodraw.com/): AutoDraw magically makes your doodles into nicer graphics by suggesting shapes based on what you drew.
 - [BIOICONS](https://bioicons.com/): A free alternative to BioRender.
 - [BIORENDER](https://biorender.com/): The all-in-one tool for research visualization in a free and paid verson.
 Visualize study designs and results, or even design whole posters using their tools and icons.
+- [BRAIN CODE SELECTOR](https://sidchop.shinyapps.io/braincode_selector/): This tool summarized tools to visualize brain data in R, Python, and Matlab.
 - [CANVA](https://www.canva.com): Canva is amazing for creating content such as slides, figures and there are so many great (and free!) designs to choose from.
+- [COLOR ORACLE](https://colororacle.org/index.html): A piece of software that helps you tell whether your plot or slide is accessible to folk with different colour vision impairments.
+- [COLOR PICKER](https://imagecolorpicker.com/): Upload an image and pick the hex code of any color in the image.
 - [FLATICON](https://www.flaticon.com/): Flaticon has a huge amount of free stickers and icons, ready to download and use.
 - [FONT AWESOME](https://fontawesome.com/v5.15/icons?d=gallery&p=2&m=free): Font Awesome has loads of free icons to choose from to use in presentations, posters, etc.
 - [FSBRAIN](https://cran.r-project.org/web/packages/fsbrain/vignettes/fsbrain.html): This R package "helps visualize surface-based brain structure data for large groups of subjects with very little code" and "also supports the computation of simple brain morphometry measures".